18 Mar The Salesforce Admin’s Hack – BPR to Delivery

 - SEED – Implement.

 Execute – If you did your work properly in the Source and Solve segments, this one will be a breeze.
 The implementation is the fun part.
 It is easy and challenging all at once.
 You will learn many new technical things along the way.
-You will learn to bend Salesforce to your will (a declarative to make it possible, sometimes with a little help from our friends, the Apex coders).
+You will learn to bend Salesforce to your will (declarative makes this possible, sometimes with a little help from our friends, the Apex coders).

 By Shilpa Varghese, 5x Certified Salesforce Consultant